-Mack Hollins vs Michael Wilson: Who Should You Start?
+Mack Hollins vs Michael Wilson: The Full Breakdown

 Mack Hollins and Michael Wilson are both viable fantasy wide receivers heading into 2026, but their 2025 production tells two different stories.
 Mack Hollins averaged 6.0 PPG across 15 games with the New England Patriots, while Michael Wilson posted 10.7 PPG in 17 appearances for the Arizona Cardinals.